hello-Ryan/personal-finance-app/README.md

 - Save typing
 - Markdown preview

-## Branching process
-1. Create a branch from develop
-2. Name your branch according to your change `<feature/component/bug>/<short description of the branch>`
-3. Create PR and merge back into develop
-4. Merges to main only come from hotfixes or from develop

-## PR process
-1. Assign a reviewer
-2. Vercel will create a live build in the PR, check if the change is working there
-3. All comments are addressed
-4. Merge when changes have been verified in dev build and comments addressed

 ## Deployment
 - Deployed on Vercel
 - This project will auto deploy in Vercel when any changes are made to main.